Anti-Aging Herbs and their Benefits

 Cinnamon can be added to your diet for better skin health or included in your skincare regimen by using cinnamon essential oil.
 The spice is also available in powdered form, in case you’d like to utilize it without having to use oils like kumkumadi tailam or any other oil that contains cinnamon oil.

 Kumkumadi tailam or Kumkumadi oil is a beautiful ayurvedic concoction of herbs that acts as a magical remedy for uplifting skin health and treating different types of skin issues.
 Most people think of kumkumadi tailam as a beautifying agent, and they are right.
 Kumkumadi tailam has built its foundation on self-care and wellbeing.
-Kumkumadi Tailam can also be used as a moisturizer and is ideal for skin types with sensitive or flaky texture.
+Kumkumadi Tailam can also be used as a moisturizer for face and is ideal for skin types with sensitive or flaky texture.

 The kumkumadi tailam is known for its antioxidant and anti-inflammatory properties which enable it to help in anti aging, wrinkles and other skin issues.
 This is what makes kumkumadi tailam an excellent choice amongst anti-aging herbs for skincare.
 It helps in protecting the skin from dangerous UV rays, as well as free radical damage, works to reduce tanning and delay the signs of aging.